 Then, you shouldn’t be shocked if you rarely get exact change when buying something.
 As the rupiah has such a low value and the denominations tend to be so big, many locals simply round up or down the change to the nearest hundred.
 Or, you might even get candies or other knick-knacks instead of small change.

-Then, try not to have only 50 000 or 100 000 notes in your wallet, as these can be hard to split.
-However, avoid exchanging money at airport kiosks or hotel exchanges, if you can.
-They have a tendency to mark up the exchange rates and may have hidden fees.
+Try not to have only 50 000 or 100 000 notes in your wallet, as these can be hard to split.
+However, avoid exchanging money at airport kiosks or hotel exchanges - if you can.
+They tend to mark up the exchange rates and may have hidden fees.

 Additionally, if someone offers you a denomination below 100 rupiahs, be it a coin or banknote, you likely won’t be able to use it anywhere.
 Once you get acquainted with the culture and the customs, you may even find that the liberal approach to currency rules in Indonesia is to your liking.